 A year later I received my acceptance letter to UC Berkeley.

 My friends congratulated me and made it a point to let us know how jealous they were and how lucky we were — both of us getting a spot in of the best schools in America.
 They could never get in, they said, no matter how hard they tried or how good their grades were.

 “It wasn’t just the grades,” I said.
 I bit my lower lip and thought hard about it for a minute.
 “I think my personal statement had something to do with it.”

 * * *

-Flor Edwards is an MFA student at the University of California, Riverside.
-She received her BA in journalism and is working on a memoir.
+Flor Edwards received her MFA in nonfiction from the University of California, Riverside.
+She has a BA in journalism and is working on a memoir.

 Jesse Lucas lives in Louisville, Kentucky.
 With the help of his wife and trusty dog ‘Fox’ he's able to avoid sleep and make comics instead.